-An Alberta native, Brigadier William Smith Ziegler was born in Calgary and received his early education there and at the Strathcona High School, Edmonton.
+An Alberta native, Brigadier William Smith Ziegler was born in Calgary and received his early education at the Strathcona High School in Edmonton.
 He later attended the University of Alberta, graduating with a degree in Civil Engineering.

-Having enlisted in the 61st Field Battery of the Non-Permanent Active Militia in 1926 as a boy (in those days one would not be considered a Gunner before age 18) he earned his first chevron in 1928 and by 1931 was Battery Sergeant-Major.
+He enlisted in the 61st Field Battery of the Non-Permanent Active Militia in 1926.
+He earned his first chevron in 1928 and by 1931 was Battery Sergeant-Major.
 Commissioned the following year, he rose to the post of Adjutant 20th Field Brigade by 1938.

-In 1939, while still attending university, he was mobilized with the 1st Canadian Division and in January 1940 went overseas.
-He served as Battery Captain 61st Field Battery and later in the same position with “X” Super Heavy Battery.
-Selected because of his considerable experience, he soon was returned to Canada to become the first Brigade Major Royal Artillery of the 3rd Canadian Infantry Division.
-He shortly found himself enroute to the United Kingdom once again, this time to attend the Camberley Staff College.
-On completion he was appointed to the staff of the First Canadian Army as General Staff Officer (Grade 1), Royal Artillery.
+In 1939, while still attending university, he was mobilized with the 1st Canadian Division, and in January 1940, he went overseas.
+He served as Battery Captain 61st Field Battery and later in the same position with X Super Heavy Battery.
+Selected because of his considerable experience, he returned to Canada to become the first Brigade Major Royal Artillery of the 3rd Canadian Infantry Division.
+He shortly found himself heading to the United Kingdom once again, this time to attend the Camberley Staff College.
+On completion, he was appointed to the staff of the First Canadian Army as General Staff Officer (Grade 1), Royal Artillery.

-In May 1943 he was given command of the 13th Field Regiment.
-During his tenure as Commanding Officer the Canadian Artillery and his unit worked hard at mastering the intricacies of the handling and use of massed artillery.
-From October 1943 until February 1944 he served as “Colonel GS Staff Duties and Training” at Canadian Military Headquarters in London.
-Early in 1944 he left the regiment and was promoted Brigadier to fill the appointment of Commander, Royal Artillery in 1st Canadian Infantry Division, then on Italy’s Ortona Winter Line.
-By the end of April the Canadian guns were out of action and ready to assume the spring offensive.
-Ahead of them on the road to Rome lay the Liri Valley with its three fortified defence lines: The Gustav Line anchored on Monte Casino, the Hitler Line hinged at Mount Cairo and the Caesar Line some thirty kilometres South-East of Rome.
+In May 1943, he commanded the 13th Field Regiment.
+During his tenure as Commanding Officer the Canadian Artillery, his unit worked hard at mastering the intricacies of handling and using artillery.
+From October 1943 until February 1944, he served as “Colonel GS Staff Duties and Training” at Canadian Military Headquarters in London.
+Early in 1944, he left the regiment and was promoted Brigadier to fill the appointment of Commander, Royal Artillery in the 1st Canadian Infantry Division, then on Italy’s Ortona Winter Line.
+By the end of April, the Canadian guns were out of action and ready to assume the spring offensive.
+Ahead of them on the road to Rome lay the Liri Valley with its three fortified defence lines: The Gustav Line anchored on Monte Cassino, the Hitler Line hinged at Mount Cairo and the Caesar Line some thirty kilometres South-East of Rome.

-Brigadier Ziegler’s skilful use of artillery and his masterful fire plans throughout the Liri Valley operations contributed significantly to the success of the advance to Rome and resulted in his appointment to the Distinguished Service Order.
+Ziegler’s skillful use of artillery and his masterful fire plans during the Liri Valley operations contributed to the success of the advance to Rome and resulted in his appointment to the Distinguished Service Order.
 At the end of operations in Italy in early 1945, the Brigadier accompanied his gunners to North-West Europe and a role in the final defeat of the Third Reich.
-His dedication and good work was recognized in September 1945 with his appointment to the Most Excellent Order of the British Empire in the grade of Commander.
+In September 1945, he received the Most Excellent Order of the British Empire in the grade of Commander.

-Leaving the army in 1950, he joined the Canadian National Railway where he served in a number of senior positions across Canada until 1956.
-He then joined Inland Cement Industries and worked in a number of senior management positions until his retirement in 1971.
+Leaving the army in 1950, he joined the Canadian National Railway where he served in many senior positions across Canada until 1956.
+He then joined Inland Cement Industries and worked in many senior management positions until his retirement in 1971.

-Brigadier Ziegler’s contributions to the Royal Regiment and to Canada in both peace and war will inspire future generations of Canadian Gunners to the service of Canada.
-He passed away in Edmonton in 1999.
+Brigadier Ziegler’s contributions to the Royal Regiment and Canada will inspire future generations of Canadian Gunners to the service of Canada.
+He died in Edmonton in 1999.